Die Checkmk-Konferenz #6 wird virtuell! Mehr Infos hier!

 only reports fixed disks.
 The Linux agent reports filesystems

 that have a size and are not of type smbfs, tmpfs, cifs or nfs.

 When filesystem_groups is defined and a found filesystem

 is matching one of the patterns of a group, then instead of a

-service of the single filesystem a check for the group is being
+service of the single filesystem one service for the group is

 created.
-The check item is the name of that group in that
+The service is the name of that group in that case.